benrosen/vehicle-for-sale-by-owner/README.md

 4. Write a sentence or two (or three…) about this aspect of your mech's system, keeping in mind its appeal to your potential buyers.

 ### AFTER PLAYING ALL YOUR CARDS:
-1. Double-check your ad for spelling and grammatical errors
+1. Write a short, descriptive title that will grab the attention of potential buyers
 2. Choose a fair listing price for your mech
+3. Double-check your ad for spelling and grammatical errors
-3. Post your ad somewhere potential buyers are likely to see it
+5. Post your ad somewhere potential buyers are likely to see it

 ### ASPECTS
 <table>